 Spinal muscular atrophy (SMA) refers to a group of autosomal recessive motor neuron diseases that are caused by apoptosis of lower motor neurons.
 Patients typically present during infancy or early childhood with progressive weakness, hypotonia, muscle atrophy, hyporeflexia/areflexia, and varying degrees of bulbar weakness.
 The severity of disease is related to the age of onset; type 1 SMA (Werdnig-Hoffman disease) is associated with death within the first two years of life as a result of respiratory muscle paralysis or aspiration pneumonia.
 With other types of SMA, children usually survive to adulthood, but motor milestones may be delayed and joint contractures and/or deformities of the spine can occur.
 The diagnosis is confirmed by genetic testing.
 In 2016, the FDA approved the use of nusinersen, which is highly effective in halting the progression of SMA; in 2019, onasemnogene abeparvovec, a potentially curative genetic therapy, was approved.
 Supportive therapy is aimed at preventing respiratory and orthopedic complications.

 Epidemiological data refers to the US, unless otherwise specified.

-- Motor neuron disease that only involves the lower motor neurons (spinal ± bulbar motor neurons) → muscle weakness, hypotonia, bulbar symptoms; preserved sensations
+- Congenital motor neuron disease that only involves the lower motor neurons (spinal ± bulbar motor neurons) → muscle weakness, hypotonia, bulbar symptom

 - Motor neurons of cranial nerves III, IV, and VI, and sacral motor neurons not affected → preserved eye movement and continence

 |Type of SMA||Type I (Werdnig-Hoffman disease)||Type II||Type III (Kugelberg-Welander disease)||Type IV (adult SMA)|